SrinathVelavan/SKY130-RTL-Design-Workshop/README.md

 The final sysnthesized netlist shows that the 2:1 multiplexer RTL is translated to a gate level representation using buffers, 2 input NAND gate , and OR gate and an o21ai_0 (OR,AND  & NOT gate)

 ----

+## Day 2 - Timing libs, Hierarchical vs Flat Synthesis & Efficient FlipFlop coding styles

+### Part 1 - More about the .lib file

+We have seen that a .lib file is a collection of different flavours of standard cells with nets.
+In this workshop, we use the **sky130_fd_sc_hd_tt_025C_1v80.lib**.
+Looking in depth into the naming of this lib file, it denotes the following:

+fd --> Foundry

+sd --> Standard Cell

+hd --> High Density

+tt --> Typical Process

+025C --> Temperature

+1v80 --> Voltage

+Here, the tt_025C_1v80 denote the PVT (Process,Voltage & Temperature corners) of the library design.